 - 3 tbsp tomato paste

-- 2 bay leaves
+- 2 leaves bay

-- 6 to 8 cups water
+- 8 cups water or chicken broth

 - 8 oz mafalda pasta

 - 1/2 tsp salt or to taste